MediaMath/lambda-cron/README.md

 #### enabled

-It allows to enabled/disabled the cron.
+It allows to enabled/disabled the cron (CloudWatch event).

 ```yaml
 enabled: True